What Travel insurance Covers (and What It Doesn't)

 Travel Delay & Abandonment

-Pays compensation (typically £25–£50 per hour after a threshold) if your departure is delayed.
-Abandonment cover allows you to claim a full refund if delay exceeds 24 hours.
-Check minimum delay thresholds — some policies only kick in after 12+ hours.
+Pays compensation (typically £25-£50 per hour after a threshold) if your departure is delayed.
+Abandonment cover lets you claim a full refund if delay exceeds 24 hours.
+Check minimum delay thresholds - some policies only kick in after 12+ hours.

 Needed